Want to get away for good? What you need to know about moving to Australia from the United States.

 WhatsApp and Majic Jack are both apps that are a great cheap way to stay in touch with people at home.

 You don't have to tip here, at least not much, but I still find it hard not to!
 Drinks cost WAY more than Wisconsin, but make sure you take your turn and buy a round - your "shout"!

 Resumes seem to be formatted a little differently here, you don't have to have just one page.

-Buy NFL game pass or head to the pub if you miss football.
+Buy an NFL game pass or head to the pub if you miss football.
 Go to the Great Barrier Reef!
 Go to the beach!
-It's all beautiful!
-But look out for blue bottles (and box jelly fish up North!) and swim between the flags! ;)
+It's all beautiful, but look out for blue bottles (and box jelly fish up North!) and swim between the flags!

 If you could do it again, would you change anything in the way you went about migrating?

 - Embassy of The United States Moonah Place